 - 1. Apply parking brake.

 - Recheck throttle control lever operation.

 - 3. Put your helmet on.

-- Ensure that the tether cord cap (DESS key) is in position and that the cord is attached to your clothing eyelet.
+- Ensure that the tether cord cap is installed on the engine cut-off switch and that the cord is attached to your clothing eyelet.

-- 5. Ensure that the engine cutout switch is in the ON position.
+- 5. Ensure that the engine cutout switch is in the ON position (up).

 - 6. Start engine as explained below.